Time Considered as a Helix of Semi-Precious Stones: Plot summary

-Relationships change and reverse as a thief and impersonator, whose aliases all have the initials "HCE", rises up through the ranks to established semi-legit crime boss.
+A thief and quick-change artist, whose aliases all have the initials "HCE", rises up through the ranks to established semi-legit crime boss.
+His rise inexorably changes his relationships with friends and enemies, associates and acquaintances.
 The story is told in the first person.

-HCE is a professional criminal, looking to improve his lot in life.
+HCE is a professional criminal, looking to improve his life.
 He is an orphan, saddled with the name Harold Clancy Everet.
 As a youth he was sent to work on a highly automated dairy farm in the state of Vermont, although the "cows" were basically inert masses of tissue stacked in a barn and hooked up to tubes.
 He stole the farmer's helicopter, got drunk, and landed on the roof of the old Pan Am building.
 Sent to jail, he dedicated himself to avoiding such mistakes in future, and never went by the name Harold Clancy Everet again.

 He becomes a chameleon, adopting alias after alias.
 As the story opens, he arrives in New York City on a space flight, carrying a number of small but extremely valuable objects, which he hopes to sell.
 It is stolen property, although its exact nature is not revealed.
 Shedding his travel identity, he enters a bar to contact a man who will buy his goods, only to be accosted by a woman who draws his attention to the stone she is wearing in a bracelet.
 The stone is jasper.
 Jasper also happens to be the current Word.
-In the underworld the Word is a kind of global password.
+In the underworld the Word is a kind of password.
 Used properly, two criminals who may never have met can use it to communicate many shades of meaning, from a greeting to a warning.
 The Word changes every thirty days, and is always the name of a semi-precious stone.
 HCE feigns ignorance of the stone's importance.